AdobeDocs/campaign-classic.en/help/campaign/using/about-campaign-typologies.md

 With Adobe Campaign you can design and apply four types of typology rules:

 * **Filtering** rules which let you exclude part of the target based on criteria.
-For more on this, refer to [Filter rules](../../campaign/using/filtering-rules.md).
+For more on this, refer to [Filtering rules](../../campaign/using/filtering-rules.md).
 * **Pressure** rules which let you control marketing fatigue.
 For more on this, refer to [Pressure rules](../../campaign/using/pressure-rules.md).
 * **Capacity** rules which let you limit loads to guarantee optimal processing conditions.
-For more on this, refer to [Control capacity](../../campaign/using/consistency-rules.md#controlling-capacity).
+For more on this, refer to [Controlling capacity](../../campaign/using/consistency-rules.md#controlling-capacity).
 * **Control** rules which let you check the validity of messages before they are sent.
 For more on this, refer to [Control rules](../../campaign/using/control-rules.md).

 Once they have been created, typology rules are grouped in campaign typologies which are referenced in deliveries.
-See [Apply typologies](#applying-typologies).
+See [Applying typologies](#applying-typologies).

 ## Typologies {#typologies}